China says willing to buy EU bonds amid worsening crisis

 The debt crisis, which has dented demand for Chinese exports and dragged China into its worst downturn in three years, was the primary focus of talks between Wen and German Chancellor Angela Merkel who arrived in Beijing on Thursday.

-The pair also concluded a flurry of business agreements, including a deal by China to buy 50 Airbus EAD.PA worth up to $4 billion, and multi-million-dollar investment deals involving Volkswagen AG (VOWG.DE) and Chinese telecoms equipment maker ZTE (000063.SZ).
+The pair also concluded a flurry of business agreements, including a deal by China to buy 50 Airbus worth $3.5 billion, and multi-million-dollar investment deals involving Volkswagen AG and Chinese telecoms equipment maker ZTE.

 "China is willing, on condition of fully evaluating the risks, to continue to invest in the euro zone sovereign debt market, and strengthen communication and discussion with the European Union, the European Central Bank the IMF and other key countries to support the indebted euro zone countries in overcoming hardships," he said after meeting Merkel.